-In addition to the grid connected tidal test site at the Fall of Warness, EMEC also has a tidal test site that is not connected to the grid and which provides less challenging conditions for scale prototypes.
+In addition to the grid connected tidal test site at the Fall of Warness, EMEC also has a tidal test site that is not connected to the grid and which provides less challenging conditions for scale prototypes and marine operations.
 The site provides a more flexible sea space acting as a stepping stone between the test tank and real sea conditions.
 The 0.4 x 0.9km site is located in Shapinsay Sound, to the north-east of Kirkwall in water depths of 21-25m and experiences fairly benign current velocities with a peak tide of 1.5m/s.

 At the site, EMEC offers developers the use of a bespoke test support buoy.
 If required, the device under test will be connected to the test support buoy via two umbilical cables: one for power transmission and the other for control and communications.
 These buoys can relay data by wireless technology allowing developers to monitor performance remotely, as well as dissipating electricity generated by the device.
 The buoys are also equipped to supply the marine energy devices on test with power and act as navigational aids.

-Each test site comprises one berth with pre-laid foundation and attachment points, and adjacent ‘blank’ test area.
+Each test site comprises one berth with pre-laid foundation and attachment points, and an adjacent test area.
 The pre-laid foundations comprise 5m x 5m x 2m gravity-base frames loaded with densecrete blocks for equipment moorings.
 An area of seabed is also available for rehearsal or deployment of other tools and techniques.

-The EMEC Shapinsay Sound nursery tidal test site is situated adjacent to the Orkney Mainland to the north-east of Kirkwall in the Orkney Islands, Scotland.
+The EMEC Shapinsay Sound scale tidal test site is situated adjacent to the Orkney Mainland to the north-east of Kirkwall in the Orkney Islands, Scotland.
 The two test berths on site range from 21-25m water depth.

 EMEC holds an overarching site licence, simplifying the consent process within an agreed envelope of activity.
 Two consents are required for installation of marine energy converter devices at the scale test sites: